puppetlabs/puppet-docs/source/puppet/4.9/system_requirements.markdown

 ## Prerequisites

-If you install Puppet via the official packages, you don't need to worry about these prerequisites; your system's package manager handles all of them.
+If you install Puppet via the official packages, you don't need to worry about prerequisites; your system's package manager handles all of them.
 These are only listed for those running Puppet from source or on unsupported systems.

-Puppet has the following prerequisites:

 * **Ruby:** We currently only test and package with 2.1.x versions of Ruby, therefore you should only use this version.
 Other interpreters and versions of Ruby are not covered by our tests.